The Manager Usage Dashboard

 1. Open Company → Usage

 From the manager sidebar, navigate to Account Details → Usage.
-Two meter cards sit at the top — Credits on the left, Tokens on the right — and the cycle's spend limit shows in the top right of the page heading.
+Three meter cards sit at the top — Tokens, Documents, and Storage from left to right — and the cycle's spend limit shows in the top right of the page heading.

 2. Read the meters